CarlosLizheming/Portfolio_Projects/Create Relational Database & Analyze Data with SQL (SQL & Excel)/README.md

 3. **WorldCupPlayers.csv**: 9 attributes 37,784 rows, showing all information about players correspond to the matches including **Coach Name**, **Position**, **Line-up**, etc.

 ### 2. SQL databases
-Based on the data collected, I design the Entity-Relationship Diagram (ERD) and Relational Schema.
-Entity (table) creation is based on 3 most common levels of normalization to ensure data integrity.
+I have designed the Entity-Relationship Diagram (ERD) and Relational Schema based on the collected data, which adhere to 3 most common levels of normalization to ensure data integrity.
+The tools are from [ERD Plus](https://erdplus.com/).

-I use [ERD Plus](https://erdplus.com/) and [dbdiagram](https://dbdiagram.io/home) to draw Entity-Relationship Diagram and Schema.

 ### 3. Data Preparation
 Once I have the database schema, I prepare the data by cleaning, harmonising, transforming the data using using python and export each of the entity to csv format.